Summer vacation in Kartitsch in the Tyrolean Gail Valley

 Hiking in the Tyrolean Gail Valley

 The Tyrolean Gail Valley in East Tyrol invites you to discover the alpine nature step by step.
 Whether leisurely walks on sunny valley paths or more challenging mountain hikes – the region offers suitable routes for every level.
-Particularly popular are tours along the Carnic High Trail, into the Villgratner Mountains as well as alpine hiking and climbing tours in the Dolomites.
+Tours along the Carnic High Trail, in the Villgraten Mountains, as well as alpine hiking and climbing tours in the Dolomites are particularly popular.

 A widely ramified network of well-marked hiking trails leads to high alpine pastures, impressive natural landscapes, managed alpine huts, and traditional snack stations – ideal for enjoyable hiking experiences in quiet surroundings.